 Rachel Macy Stafford, writer of “Hands Free Mama”, (handsfreemama.com) offers great insight into how parents can better connect with their kids.
 She draws attention to the idea of putting down distractions, including cell phones, pods, and TV.
 She suggests that parents reduce texting and use devices only at certain times during the day, times when kids are not awake or are engaged in other fun, creative endeavors.
 Basically, putting the attention back on our kids!
 The resulting payback is a huge feeling of satisfaction in being there for your kids.

-In essence, not letting your life pass you buy, the life you can’t get back.
+In essence what the main goal is is this: Don’t let your life pass you buy.
+This life you can’t get back.

 We only get one shot at this parenting thing.
 Let’s make it marvelous.
 Let’s make it a thoughtful journey.
 Let’s not postpone joy even one more day!